-I printed off these St. Patrick’s Day Matching cards, cut them out and laminated them.
+Print off these St. Patrick’s Day Matching cards, cut them out and laminate them.
 All of the cards go on the tray along with a cup or bowl.
-Smiley Man matches a set of cards, and then puts them into the bowl.
-I make sure to only have 2-3 types of pictures on the tray at a time, but if your child is older, use as many cards on the tray as you see fit.
+Have your toddler match a set of cards, and then put them into the bowl.
+Make sure to only have 2-3 types of pictures on the tray at a time, unless if your child is older, use as many cards on the tray as you see fit.

 Golf Tee in Styrofoam

 Use golf tees to cover the shamrock that is colored onto the Styrofoam.
-We did a similar activity when we did our Valentine’s tot trays and Smiley Man loved it so I knew I had to think of a similar activity for St. Patrick’s Day.
+We did a similar activity when we did our Valentine’s toddler trays and my toddler loved it so I knew I had to think of a similar activity for St. Patrick’s Day.